jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Using DHParser's include-mechanism for modularizing your EBNF-grammar(s) is a different thing than adding an include mechanism to your domain specific language.
-For the latter, see the manual of the ``DHParser.preprocess``-module.
+For the latter, see the manual of the :py:mod:`preprocess`-module.

 .. _simplifying_syntax_trees: